Prospect Point Lighthouse in Stanley Park | StanleyParkVan.com

 Bull kelp seaweed can grow to 60 metres (200 feet) at a rate of one foot a day - forming kelp forests that support fish, crabs, snails, octopuses, harbour seals and other marine mammals.

-Where is the Prospect Point Lighthouse in Stanley Park?
+Where is Prospect Point Lighthouse in Stanley Park?

-The Prospect Point Lighthouse is located on the Stanley Park Seawall between the 4.5 km and 5.0 km markers.
-It is almost right under the Lions Gate Bridge.
+The Prospect Point Lighthouse is located on the Stanley Park Seawall close to the Lions Gate Bridge.

 Stanley Park Tour